 Our tuition rates may be slightly higher than other programs due to our low ratios, and the benefits are tangible.
-FUMP is a high-quality program, based on the unique interests, needs, and abilities of the preschool-aged child.
-At FUMP, we place children’s needs first; most especially, the need for connection with their teachers and their peers in an optimal learning setting.
+FUMP is a high-quality program based on the preschool-aged child’s unique interests, needs, and abilities.
+At FUMP, we place children’s needs first, most especially the need for connection with their teachers and their peers in an optimal learning setting.

 Teacher to Child Ratios

 Age Group Experiences